mkellerman/minimal-mistakes/_posts/2018/2018-04-12-Death_to_psexec.md

 #### Why not use PowerShell Remote Sessions?

 Have you heard of the Double-Hop issue?
-Ashley McGlone has a great <a href="https://blogs.technet.microsoft.com/ashleymcglone/2016/08/30/powershell-remoting-kerberos-double-hop-solved-securely/">article</a> explaining the issue and offering tones of solutions.
+Ashley McGlone (@GoateePFE) has a great <a href="https://blogs.technet.microsoft.com/ashleymcglone/2016/08/30/powershell-remoting-kerberos-double-hop-solved-securely/">article</a> explaining the issue and offering tones of solutions.

 #### So why not implement one of those solutions?